CAUL Member Prospectus

 CAUL members benefit from sharing knowledge and fostering collaboration through communities of practice, communication and collaborations that focus on leading and innovative models and resources for the advancement of university libraries.

-The biannual council meetings provide a unique opportunity for members to network with colleagues, hear from leading speakers on a range of topics relevant to higher education, research and libraries and also to become involved in the programs and projects facilitated by CAUL.
+The biannual council meetings, one online, one in person, provide a unique opportunity for members to network with colleagues, contribute professionally, and hear from leading national and international speakers on a range of topics critical to the industry and sector.
+There is also ample opportunity to become involved in the thematic programs and key projects facilitated by CAUL.

 Communities of Practice